wormhole-foundation/wormhole/DEVELOP.md

     tilt up

-By default this runs a network consisting of one guardian, two ganache (Eth) chains, a Solana test validator, an Algorand sandbox, and LocalTerra for both Terra Classic and Terra 2.
+By default this runs a network consisting of one guardian, two anvil (Eth) chains, a Solana test validator, an Algorand sandbox, and LocalTerra for both Terra Classic and Terra 2.
 If you want to work on non-consensus parts of the code, running with a single guardian is easiest since you won't have to wait for k8s to restart all pods.
 See the usage guide below for arguments to customize the tilt network.

 ## Usage